 The US Navy Pea Coat was adopted during the early 20th Century, from Britain’s Royal Navy Reefer Jacket.

 Orders placed on working days before 10:00 Eastern Time (15:00 GMT) Monday to Friday will be dispatched the same day.
-Orders placed after the cutoff time or on weekends will be dispatched the following working day.
+Orders placed after this or weekend orders will be dispatched the following working day.

 Protx Security Statement